|

 PS3200 immediately.
 Despite being faced with an array of oscillators

-and filters that needed to be 'patched' with jack leads, I was
+and filters that needed to be 'patched' with jack leads I was

 soon producing whatever sound people required of me.
 I also had

-as it was carted off to a synthesiser museum.
-Along came digital
+ago I waved it a fond farewell as it was carted off to a synthesiser

-and we couldn't wait to boast to our frequency modulator-less
+andI couldn't wait to boast to my frequency modulator-less colleagues.

-colleagues.
-The sound, in fact, lived up to the rumours, and the
+The sound lived up to the rumours and the DX7, which emerged in

-DX7, which emerged in 1983, had a clear and defined quality that
+1983, had a clear and defined quality that was soon being described

-was soon being described as 'cold'.
-Although I missed my switchboard
+as 'cold'.
+Although I missed my switchboard and jack leads, I

-and jack leads, I was immediately entranced by the magical sounds
+was immediately entranced by the magical sounds emanating from

-using exactly the same presets!
+same presets!

 - Manufacturers